amineceyda/MovieStoreAPI/README.md

-Certainly!
-Here's a sample README file for your ASP.NET Core Web API project.
-You can customize it further to include specific details about your project.

----

 # MovieStoreAPI

 MovieStoreAPI is a RESTful Web API built using ASP.NET Core that allows users to manage movie data, genres, and authentication.